torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 in the memory map, expect to use one decoder per contiguous chunk of host physical memory.

-As of v6.14, Linux does provide support for memory hotplug of multiple physical memory regions separated by a memory hole described by a single HDM decoder.
+As of v6.14, GNU/Linux does provide support for memory hotplug of multiple physical memory regions separated by a memory hole described by a single HDM decoder.